pdamasceno/StreamBaseApp/README.md

 ### 3.1.
 Game Generator

 It is a simple factory of classes and is used to create games that later will be added to the collection.
 The base class used in the factory is called GameGenre and all genres available in this application are derived from it.
-For now there is only Shooter, RPG and Racing genres available but it is easy to add new ones if needed but the Server would need to be recompiled.
+For now there are only Shooter, RPG and Racing genres available but it is easy to add new ones if needed but the whole application would need to be recompiled.
 The static function CreateGame receives a base class GameGenre and the name of the game to be created.
 Then based on the type of the genre it returns a pointer to an instatiated derived genre.

 ### 3.2.
 How Server works